howdy10/flutterIntro/README.md

 * A widget’s main job is to provide a build() method that describes how to display the widget in terms of other, lower level widgets.
 * The body for this example consists of a Center widget containing a Text child widget.
 The Center widget aligns its widget subtree to the center of the screen.

+## Stateful widgets

+Stateless widgets are immutable, meaning that their properties can’t change—all values are final.

+Stateful widgets maintain state that might change during the lifetime of the widget.
+Implementing a stateful widget requires at least two classes: 1) a StatefulWidget class that creates an instance of 2) a State class.
+The StatefulWidget class is, itself, immutable, but the State class persists over the lifetime of the widget.